randomwangran/emacs-user-that-is-not-a-typcial-programmer/README.md

 For me, I like to know the people and want to be a friend who share the similar idea.

-Emacs is such a tool that I feel that I like the people the way they think.
+Emacs is such a tool connect with us.

 It opens a door to a new world, for me.